 The same case will also apply to the un-follow scenario with your Pinterest account.
 If you bulk un-follow the people who didn’t follow you back (when you followed them to grow your follower list and increase your online presence), your account will get shut down by Pinterest.

 Many people have fallen into this trap easily by seeing many posts promoting it, so you should be very conscious and careful about your growing traffic methods.

 This method of bulk following and un-following people on Pinterest will get your Pinterest account banned, and people will never purchase any products from you.

 2. Spamming Comments

 Commenting with your post links on the top-trending pins is seen by Pinterest bots as spam.
-It will not only turn Pinterest bots against you but also the owner of the post where you commented with your pins.
+It will turn Pinterest bots against you and the owner of the post where you commented with your pins.
 The owner of the article may report you in the worst-case scenario.

 Using this method to get a lot of traffic to your pin will also put you in a suspension state on Pinterest.

 You need to go to Pinterest and request they re-activate your account again.
 In some cases, they will re-activate your account if they don’t find any other issues with your activity.